ARRGGHHH I’m Psionic

 Determining Psionics

-If so, roll a base of d100.
+If so, roll a base d100.
 Next, determine bonus points: 1 point for each point of intelligence, wisdom and charisma above 12.
 If 2 of these scores are above 16, the bonus points are doubled.
 If all 3 scores are above 16, the bonus points are quadrupled.
 The base (01-100) plus bonus points (4-72), are added together.
 That number equates to the attack strength, and also the defense strength.
-Psionic strength equals (attack strength + defense strength)—a number therefore from 10 to 344.
+Psionic strength always equals (attack strength + defense strength)—a number therefore from 10 to 344.
 Psionic strength is used for psionic combat, and in the employment of disciplines.

 Attack Modes